catmaid/CATMAID/sphinx-doc/source/administration.rst

   ``NODE_LIST_MAXIMUM_COUNT = <number>`` in the ``settings.py`` file to a
   maximum number of nodes to be queried (e.g. 20000).

+* If neuron reconstruction statistics are slow to compute, consider running the management command ``manage.py catmaid_populate_summary_tables`` to populate an optional statistics summary table.
+Consider running this command regularly over, e.g. over night using Celery or a cron job.

 Making CATMAID available through SSL
 ------------------------------------